junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "What --" Dean looks up and sees the man's face.
 "Arthur."

-The man was among the crowd, last time he saw him.
+The man was among the crowd, the last time he saw him.

 "What have you done?"